-Master of Science (MS, Plan A) in Curriculum and Instruction
+Master's of Science in Curriculum and Instruction

 The degree requires 36 credits of coursework including 15 credits of core courses, 3 credits of thesis, and 18 credits of supporting coursework.
 This may coincide with the pursuit of a USBE Endorsement.

 The following restrictions should be understood by all students who are taking master’s level courses who have not been admitted to a master’s degree program.
 Admitted students are also required to be aware of these credit restrictions.

 - Students may transfer up to 12 credit hours of 5000 or 6000-level graduate coursework from another institution into a USU Master's program.
 Such courses can include courses required for specialization.

 - USU will accept transfer courses at either the 5000 or 6000-levels provided they appear on a graduate transcript, and meet one of the following criteria:

 - Approved endorsement courses that meet USBE Endorsement requirements and carry equivalent content and similar title, or